Lorenzettig7/VPN-Automation/README.md

 - Enforcing a session timeout (default: 30 minutes)

 These policies help reduce lateral movement and ensure idle VPN sessions don’t remain open indefinitely.
+Run as Administrator.
+Designed for local use or GPO deployment.
 ---

 ## Script: `Set-VPNPolicy.ps1`